 What was significant, though, were the negotiations between the Soviets and Massoud that materialised in their infamous 1983-1984 truce.
 In these, Massoud expressed his desire for friendship between the USSR and Afghanistan.
 Those for whom he categorically had no clemency, however, were the Kabul’s communists.
 They would have no future in a post-Soviet Afghanistan, he stated firmly (5).
 Despite this, Massoud later prolonged the very future of those communists whose stake in a future political system he ruled out.
 Massoud, amongst others, who allied with ex-communist officials and generals after the collapse of Dr. Najib’s government in 1992 in an intra-Mujahideen civil war from which Kabul is yet to recover.

-As Dr. Najib’s government rapidly collapsed, the northern city of Mazar-e-Sharif fell under the control of a coalition consisting primarily of the Shia Hezb Wahdat, Massoud’s Shuraye Nezar and the forces of Najib’s former and now renegade commander Abdul Rashid Dostum: not too long ago and amidst much controversy decorated with the title of ‘Marshall’.
+As Dr. Najib’s government rapidly collapsed, the northern city of Mazar-e-Sharif fell under the control of a coalition consisting primarily of the Shia Hezb Wahdat, Massoud’s Shura ye Nezar and the forces of Najib’s former and now renegade commander Abdul Rashid Dostum: not too long ago and amidst much controversy decorated with the title of ‘Marshall’.
 When Dr. Najib deputed General Nabi Azimi to negotiate with the defectors and their newly found Mujahideen allies, Azimi joined them (6).
 A conference held in April 1992 declared that the raison d’etre of the takeover from Dr. Najib’s government was to prevent what was perceived as Pashtun predominance, with Dr. Najib, according to Dostum, seeking to replace him with Pashtun commanders from Paktia (7).
 The rhetoric was divisive and its implications dangerous.
 How, and under what merit, can Massoud claim nationwide adoration when his ascent to the top was through taking sides in dividing the very nation he is purported to be the hero of?
 Neither was this the end of his ethnic politicking; he later derided Pashtuns personally, describing them as uncivilised and uncultured.
-Not only was he playing ethnic politics, he joined a camp including Azimi and Dostum, hitherto communist commanders, a decision rooted purely in ethnosectarian politics, in the face of the supposed Islamically centred consciousness of his jihad.
+Not only was he playing the divisive politics of ethnicity, but he joined a camp including Azimi and Dostum, hitherto communist commanders.
+This was a decision rooted purely in ethno-sectarian politics, in the face of the supposed Islamically centred consciousness of his jihad.

 A delegation from Kabul was sent to Girishk in Helmand (8), an area to later gain notoriety as a hotspot in the post 2001 anti-American insurgency.
 A deal was struck after three days of negotiations in which Mullah Omar, later the Emir of Afghanistan, said virtually nothing.
 President Rabbani and Massoud would aid the Taliban with money and material to fight Hezb Islami.
 The plan was a masterstroke as Hekmatyar’s lines either collapsed, or his commanders defected to the zealous religious students from Qandahar.
 At least in the short term.
 Before long, the Taliban moved to topple and overthrow the duumvirate in Kabul with Professor Rabbani and Massoud at its helm.

-1) Christopher Sands & Fazelminallah Qazizai (2019).
+- Chris Sands and Fazelminallah Qazizai.
 Night Letters: Gulbuddin Hekmatyar and the Afghan Islamists Who Changed the World.
-U.K: Hurst & Co.
-Page 101.
+(London: Hurst & Company, 2019), 101.

 Photo by Jim Kelly, Flickr.com